alexpaul/Objective-C-Primer/README.md

 Here we have an **@interface** declaration which acts as a template (later we will separate the @interface file in a .h file).
 Also we have an **@implementation** declaration that defines the function body (also we will be separating the @implementation file into a .m file)

+We will continue to visit classes in Objective-C later, for now this snippet makes use of a class called ClassExample in this Function illustration.

 ```objective-c
 @interface ClassExample: NSObject
 - (NSString *) greeting:(NSString *)name;